shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 You have DisADV X on Attacks.

-# Immobilized
+# Immobilized Y

-You can’t move and you have DisADV on Agility Saves.
+I. You’re Slowed (Half) and have DisADV on Agility Saves.
+II.
+You can’t move.
+III.
+You’re Hindered and Exposed.

 # Incapacitated